Zeina (actress)

 Zeina (زينة, /arz/; born Wessam Reda Ismail Morsi, 4 February 1977) is an Egyptian actress and model.
-She began acting in 1995 and has since performed in many movies and television series, including Afaryt el-Sayala (Ghosts of Sayala) (2004) and El Haya fe Montaha el Laza (Joys of Life) (2005).
+She began acting in 1995 and has since performed in many movies and television series, is known to be one of the best and most beautiful actresses in Egypt.

 Career

-Zeina started her career as a model in video clips, using her real name Wesam.
-She was chosen by director Daoud Abdel Sayed to play the role of Hanna in Ard El Kof (Land of Fear), her acting debut.
-She also worked as a broadcaster in one of the channels of Arab Radio and Television where she presented technical programmes.
+She started her career as a model in music videos by her real name Wesam.

+Zeina was chosen by renowned director Daoud Abdel Sayed to play the role of “Hanna in Ard El kof” (Land of Fear), her acting role.
+She also worked as a broadcaster in one of the channels of Arab Radio and Television.